hkitago/ColorMark/README.md

 ## Usage

 1. Load the web page.
-2. Select the text within the web page.
+2. Select the text on the web page.
 3. Tap the icon next to the address bar and choose the extension.
 The extension also supports the "ColorMark" command from the context menu.
 4. A window will slide up from the bottom on iPhone, while a pop-up window will appear on iPad and Mac.
-You can change the default highlight color, remove highlighted items, modify their colors, or share them using the Text Fragment API or the Share Sheet API.
+You can change the default highlight color, remove highlighted items, modify their colors, or share them using the Text Fragment API with the Share Sheet API.

 ## Version History

+### 1.1 - 2025-02-09

+#### **macOS**

+- Improved RTL text handling and resolved display issues
+- Added support for all languages in the App Store

 ### 1.0 - 2025-02-04